vb000/DualCam/README.md

 ```
 Pattern related to generated files are added to `.gitignore` so that they would be automatically ignored by git,
 when executing `git status` or `git add` commands.

+## Setting up Python environment for ImageProcessing scripts

+1. Create a virual environment:

+        python3 -m venv .dual-cam-venv

+2. Activate the environment:

+        source .dual-cam-venv/bin/activate

+3. Install required packages:

+        pip install -r requirements.txt

+Note: `.dual-cam-venv` is included in `.gitignore` so that it's not tracked by git.